Trading card: Value

 Today, the development of the Internet has given rise to various online communities, through which members can trade collectible cards with each other.
 Cards are often bought and sold via eBay and other online retail sources.
 Many websites solicit their own "sell to us" page in hopes to draw in more purchase opportunities.

+Singles are usually of higher value than contemporary cards which are often sold as "bulk" or as a personal collection.
+Ordinary collectible cards serve little function beyond memorabilia, but cards from collectible card games (CCGs) are also used in game tournaments.
+Generally, CCGs fetch higher initial prices than trading cards because of the dual nature of being both a game piece and a collectible.
+Prices will fluctuate for CCGs as cards become legal or illegal to play in certain game formats.

-The value of a trading card depends on a combination of the card's condition, the subject's popularity and the scarcity of the card.
-In some cases, especially with older cards that preceded the advent of card collecting as a widespread hobby, they have become collectors' items of considerable value.
+The value of a trading card depends on a combination of the card's condition, the subject's popularity, and the scarcity of the card.
+In some cases, especially with older cards that preceded the advent of card collecting as a widespread hobby, they have become collector's items of considerable value.
 In recent years, many sports cards have not necessarily appreciated as much in value due to overproduction, although some manufacturers have used limited editions and smaller print runs to boost value.
 Trading cards, however, do not have an absolute monetary value.
 Cards are only worth as much as a collector is willing to pay.

+Valued at $44 billion today, the global sports trading card market is expected to surge to approximately $100 billion by 2027.

 Condition

 Card condition is one aspect of trading cards that determine the value of a card.
 There are four areas of interest in determining a card's condition.
-Centering, corners, edges and surface are taken into consideration, for imperfections, such as color spots and blurred images, and wear, such as creases, scratches and tears, when determining a trading card's value.
+Centering, corners, edges and surface are taken into consideration for imperfections, such as color spots and blurred images, and wear, such as creases, scratches, and tears, when determining a trading card's value.
 Cards are considered poor to pristine based on their condition, or in some cases rated 1 through 10.
 A card in pristine condition, for example, will generally be valued higher than a card in poor condition.
+Major card grading companies which provide these ratings on a scale of 1-10 include PSA, Beckett, and SGC.
+They provide individual grades for the centering, corners, edges, and surface of the card to eventually combine for one final grade.
+Older cards are generally more sensitive to wear and tear, meaning a '7' might lessen the value of a card printed in 2018, but could significantly increase the value of a card from 1950.
+While the grade has a major impact on the card's value, the population does as well.
+For example, there are over 20,000 Luka Doncic 2018 Base Prizm Cards graded a PSA 10, meaning this large population drives down the value of each card.